 We have compiled some resources that you can access from home, both for personal retreat and connection with others.
 Do you have any that you would like to share?
 Please email us at firstname.lastname@example.org so we might add them.

-The Art of Meditation: Overcoming Negative Emotions (Zoom Link) series from Hindu Spiritual Advisor Partha Biswas continues on Monday evenings at 7:15 p.m..
-You may listen to past recordings from this series.
+The Art of Meditation: Overcoming Negative Emotions series offered by Hindu Spiritual Advisor Partha Biswas this semester is available to listen to anytime.

 There are a number of free mindfulness apps, with optional in-app purchases.
 Try one or more of them:

-There are many free guided meditations and talks with Tara Brach, as well as a weekly livestream, available through her website.
+- Tara Brach offers many free guided meditations and talks, as well as a weekly livestream, available through her website.
 These are Buddhist in flavor.